-So if a fat woman owns 48 bikinis and wears one every day in public, she must be oozing with self-love.
+So if a fat woman owns 48 bikinis and wears one every day in public, she must be oozing with self-love, correct?

-And if a fat woman prefers one-pieces with swimwear cover-ups?
+And if a full-figured woman prefers one-pieces with swimwear cover-ups?
 Gee, she must hate herself, right?

-Look, if plus size women like to wear skimpy clothes, then that’s one thing.
+Look, if a plus size women intrinsically (not because she feels she must prove something to strangers) likes to wear skimpy clothes, then that’s one thing.